 If the customer answers no, then the survey can be directed to the end right there, so no time is wasted for the customer or the data assessors later on.

-Wrapping Up The Customer Satisfaction Survey
+Some Great Customer Satisfaction Survey Software

-The customer satisfaction survey is an umbrella term for a stockpile of necessary tests, tools, and scoring systems that allow companies to collect real-time data on their customer base.
+The customer survey is an umbrella term for a stockpile of necessary tests, tools, and scoring systems that allow companies to collect real-time data on their customer base.

 Companies that lack adequate knowledge on the state of customer experience today lack specific knowledge of who their customers are.